OpenSourceEconomics/grmpy/docs/source/tutorial.rst

 =============     ======      =========================================================================================

 In most empirical applications, bandwidth choices between 0.2 and 0.4 are appropriate for the locally quadratic regression.
+:cite:`Fan1994` find that a gridsize of 400 is a good default for graphical analysis.

 **TREATED**